rolandwalker/minimal-session-saver/README.markdown

 	minimal-session-saver-install-aliases

-installs shorter command aliases for the above.
+installs shorter command aliases for the above, and can be run at autoload-time through a setting in customize.

 See Also
 --------